- Financial Controls Policy

 6) No cheques should be signed without original documentation (see below).

-1) Every payment out of the Charity’s bank accounts will be evidenced by an original invoice (never against a supplier’s statement or final demand).
+1) Every payment out of Charity’s bank accounts will be evidenced by an original invoice (never against a supplier’s statement or final demand).
 That original invoice will be retained by the Charity and filed.
 The cheque signatory should ensure that it is referenced with:

 Date cheque drawn